Is this high-risk work, and do I need an inspection?

 3. High-risk (This all requires inspection see reg 70)

-High-risk work is well explained in Regulation 6A and includes mains work, PV photovoltaic, medical, hazardous, mining and a number of other specialist area.
+High-risk work is well explained in Regulation 6A(external link) and includes mains work, PV photovoltaic, medical, hazardous, mining and a number of other specialist area.

 The installation of solar photovoltaic (PV) systems is becoming more common and will continue to increase.
 All electrical practitioners must be aware this is high-risk work and should be carried out in strict accordance with AS/NZS 5033:2012 + amendments.
 This work must be inspected prior to energising.